mpv-player/mpv/DOCS/man/mpv.rst

         key
-           is the default method. libdvdcss will use a set of calculated player keys to try and get the disc key.
+           is the default method. libdvdcss will use a set of calculated player keys to try to get the disc key.
 This can fail if the drive does not recognize any of the player keys.

         disc